rricharz/Tek4010/README.md

 There is a file "captured_data" in the repo, which you can use to test the tek4010 emulator.
 "captured_data" was produced in 2.11 BSD using my program "dodekagon".
 Type

-	./tek4010 cat captured_data -noexit
+	./tek4010 -noexit cat captured_data

 If you want to test text output, type for example

-	./tek4010 head -n 32 tek4010.c -noexit
+	./tek4010 -noexit head -n 32 tek4010.c

-Don't forget the LAST argument "-noexit", which tells tek4010 to stay alive after cat or head has finished so that you have a chance to look at the output.
+Don't forget the option "-noexit", which tells tek4010 to stay alive after cat or head has finished so that you have a chance to look at the output.
+For a list of all possible options, see the chapter "Options of the command tek4010" below.

 If you want to see a demo of historical Tektronix 4014 plot files, type